-Why End-to-End Mobile Testing Is A Must
+Why Mobile Testing Is A Must

 Everywhere you look today, people are on their phones.
-Whether they’re using Waze to navigate around traffic, checking the weather on their way out the door, ordering food or simply posting to Facebook, people are using mobile devices from sun up to sun down.
+Whether they’re using Waze to navigate around traffic, checking the weather on their way out the door, ordering food, or simply posting to Facebook, people are using mobile devices from sun up to sun down.

-The sheer size and potential of the mobile application market is forcing companies across the globe to build and develop mobile software.
-This attempt to stay competitive and drive new users and customer retention, has given mobile a presence across every industry, from banking to gaming, automotive, and even athletics and hospitality.
+The sheer size and potential of the mobile application market is forcing companies across the globe to build and develop mobile-first software.
+This attempt to stay competitive and drive both new users and customer retention, has given mobile a presence across every industry, from banking to gaming, automotive, and even athletics and hospitality.

 The usage of mobile apps has grown exponentially over the past few years and as the demands for mobile development rise, so does the need for mobile testing.